1

 How hard is it to get hired at Subway?

 Subway inspector positions typically require relevant experience in food safety, quality control, or inspection, along with strong attention to detail and knowledge of health regulations.
 The hiring process may involve interviews, background checks, and sometimes certification in food safety or inspection standards.
-Competition can vary depending on location and experience level, but having proper qualifications can improve chances of being hired.
+Competition can vary based on location and experience level, but having proper qualifications can improve chances of being hired.

 What does a Subway Inspector do?